3 credits in EGMN

 Students will have 2 hours of German language instruction each morning.
 They will spend afternoons in the nuclear reactor lab.
 Cultural tours and technical visits will take place on some afternoons and on weekends.

 is a Professor in nuclear engineering at the Institute of Power Engineering at the Technical University of Dresden.
 He is also the Director of the AKR-2 Nuclear Training reactor.
-Dr. Lange research work focuses on reactor dynamics, non-linear analysis and stability behavior in boiling water reactors.
+Dr. Lange's research work focuses on reactor dynamics, non-linear analysis and stability behavior in boiling water reactors.
+Dr. Lange has several years experience at hosting Virginia Commonwealth University students to perform reactor experiments.

 A valid passport is required to leave the US.
 If a student does not already have a passport, they are advised to begin the application process as soon as they are accepted into the program.
 The processing time for new passport applicants can be as long as 8 weeks.
 For students who already have passports, they will need to verify that the passport’s validity dates extend 6 months past their return date.
 For more information about passports and the application/renewal process, please consult the State Department's website